funding opportunity for faculty Application Deadline Max. Funding Application Instructions

 Funding for Results

 The Funding for Results (FFR) program provides a mechanism to fund those strategic initiatives dealing with the enhancement of teaching and learning.
-Proposals are requested in a standard grant proposal format and are reviewed by a Funding For Results team.
+Proposals are requested in a standard grant proposal format and are reviewed by the FFR committee.
 Awards are managed as grant accounts.
 There are two categories of competitive grants: Demonstration and Implementation.
 FFR funds support two other types of activities: University Initiative projects and the Student Professional Development Fund.

 Submission Deadlines